srijan-paul/srijan-paul.github.io/src/content/blog/fourier-series.md

 If you've followed the contents of this article so far, you already know how to recreate sketches.
 To animate them, you need to understand [The polar coordinate system](https://en.wikipedia.org/wiki/Polar_coordinate_system).

-You can read the wikipedia article, or [this article](https://www.mathsisfun.com/polar-cartesian-coordinates.html) to build some intuition for conversion of points between cartesian and polar coordinates.
+You can read the wikipedia article, or [this article](https://www.mathsisfun.com/polar-cartesian-coordinates.html) to build some intuition for conversion between cartesian and polar coordinates.

 In the polar coordinate system, a periodic function with period \\(T\\) is a vector that rotates around the origin, and completes one full rotation around itself every \\(T\\) time units.
 Look at the graph of \\(sin(t)\\) in Polar form, for example: